Ulcers in horses: Why and what to do?

 - Do not exercise on an empty stomach as this allows acid to attack the stomach wall when it is empty.
 Feed a small amount of Lucerne chaff 30 minutes before exercise.

-- Avoid physical and behavioural stress.
+- Avoid physical and behavioral stress.

 - Avoid long treatments with non-steroidal anti-inflammatory drugs such as Phenylbutazone.